bekahsealey/specia-child/README.md

 		* Under "Page Attributes" on the right side column click the drop down arrow under "Template."
 Select "Homepage One."
 		* Content can be added later
 		* Click the "Publish" button in the top right column box
-		* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-2) for further help and screenshots
+		* refer to [original theme documentation 2](http://docs.speciatheme.com/lite/#document-2) for further help and screenshots
 	* up to three pages created for Home Page slider
 		* Select "Pages" on the Dashboard left column, then click "Add New"
 		* Enter a title